michaeldahl/michaeldahl.github.io/_pages/cv.md

 * MSc in Industrial Economics (cand.oecon.), Aalborg University, 1999
 * PhD in Economics, Aalborg University, 2004

 Employment
 ======
-* November 2015--present: Aarhus University, Department of Management
+* 2015--present: Aarhus University, Department of Management
   * Professor
-  * Deputy Head of Department (February 2017--present)
+  * Deputy Head of Department (2017--present)

-* February 2004--October 2015: Aalborg University, Department of Business and Management
+* 2004--2015: Aalborg University, Department of Business and Management
-  * Professor, 2012--2015, on leave from October 2015--November 2017)
+  * Professor, 2012--2015, on leave from 2015--2017)
   * Professor with special responsibilities, 2010--2012
   * Associate Professor, 2007--2009
   * Assistant Professor, 2004--2007 (joint appointment with Department of Electronic Systems)

 Visiting scholarships
 ======